 Assign the site admin role to other users.
 For details, see Assign the site admin role to existing users (on-premises).
 Activate and deactivate users.
-For details, see Assign roles and permissions.
+For details, see Roles and permissions.
 SaaS: SaaS: Delete a user.
-For details, see Manage the site (on-premises).
+For details, see Manage the site.

 Add users to ALM Octane in the following ways: